 Award Notification: February 2015

-Moving forward, the Quick Wins / Discovery program is envisioned to run twice a year for a few cycles, with the next proposal due date on June 1, 2015 (Proposals solicited beginning in April 2015).
+The Quick Wins / Discovery program will run one more time, with the next proposal due date on June 1, 2015 (Proposals solicited beginning in April 2015).

 Proposals should be submitted as a single PDF to TLTC.QW-Discovery@umich.edu.